italia/eudi-wallet-it-docs/docs/en/registry.rst

 - **Default Content-Type**: ``application/jwt`` (signed JWT that provides authenticity and integrity)
 - **Alternative Content-Type**: ``application/json`` (plain JSON for development and debugging)

 Both representations are served at the same endpoint URL, not as separate resources or paths.
-The client selects the representation with the ``Accept`` request header, and the Trust Anchor states the returned representation in the ``Content-Type`` response header.
+The client selects the representation with the ``Accept`` request header, and the Federation Trust Anchor states the returned representation in the ``Content-Type`` response header.
 If the request does not ask for a supported type (``Accept`` absent, ``*/*``, or only unsupported types), the endpoint MUST return the ``application/jwt`` representation.

 This requirement applies to all the endpoints of the Registry Infrastructure listed in the following table: